opentrustlabs/opentrust-identity/README.md

 - Is there a restricted list of users who are allowed to authenticate using the client.
 - For abusive clients and users, can their sessions be revoked and their accounts disabled easily.

-This IAM tool provides those features, in addition to other common IAM functions.
+And the rush to build AI applications has only exacerbated these problems.
+This IAM tool provides features for managing access to your API, in addition to other common IAM functions.

 One potentially overlooked problem of commercial SaaS IAM providers is the question of:
 Whose data is it?
 Do you own your data?
 Can you easily access the raw data?
 Can you